 There is easy access from a sitting position, the whole body is supported and stabilised, and the exercises are safe, controlled and effective.
 A complete stretching routine for the hip muscle groups is available such that the patient doesn’t have to transfer between equipment.
-The patient should quickly become familiar with using Range3D and be able to perform the exercises without supervision.
+The patient should quickly become familiar with using the Range3D multi-gym and be able to perform the exercises without supervision.

 All the exercises start from neutral, making progression possible even in cases where the range of motion is significantly reduced.
 The patient has full control of the movement and will be able to stretch within the limits of pain.

 The therapist can switch off the ratchets to employ other rehabilitation techniques, such as PNF stretching and assisted/active range of motion exercises, which are aided by the patient already being in a stable position.